pingcap/style-guide/docs/rust/data.md

 * Prefer small structs.
   Build several small structs into one larger one.
+  Rationale:
-  - Rationale: more borrow checker-friendly, see also [this design pattern](https://github.com/rust-unofficial/patterns/blob/master/patterns/compose-structs.md).
+  - more borrow checker-friendly, see also [this design pattern](https://github.com/rust-unofficial/patterns/blob/master/patterns/compose-structs.md),
+  - more flexible,
+  - can lead to better design.
 * Consider carefully whether fields should be public:
   - public fields are part of a struct's API,
   - prefer to use public fields to getter and setter methods,
   - if there are object invariants that include multiple fields, then all those fields must be private,
   - changing a public field in any way is a breaking change,
   - if all fields in a struct are public, then *adding* a field is a [breaking change](https://github.com/rust-unofficial/patterns/blob/master/idioms/priv-extend.md).
-* Empty structs should usually be defined as `struct Foo;`, not `struct Foo {}` or `struct Foo();`.
+* Empty structs should be defined as `struct Foo;`, not `struct Foo {}` or `struct Foo();` (the latter two should only be used if necessary in macros).
 * If a struct is `repr(C)` then the order of the fields is significant.
+  The usual motivation for `repr(C)` objects is mapping them to objects in other languages.
-  Usually, the most efficient representation is to list the fields in descending order of size.
+  If the order is not constrained, then the most efficient representation is usually to list the fields in descending order of size.
-  If a different ordering is required or more performant, document it.
 * Restrict use of tuple structs to cases where there is only one field and it is obvious what that field is (usually because the struct is just a wrapper).
 * Use the [newtype pattern](https://github.com/rust-unofficial/patterns/blob/master/patterns/newtype.md) where structs have the same data but different behaviour.
-* Most newtypes and similar wrappers should be `repr(transparent)`.
-* It is usually enough to document the struct, rather than individual fields

 ## Enums